Size Matters: Background

 Page Hamilton, the band's founder and chief songwriter, is the only original member appearing on the album.
 Therefore, some fans object to it being called "Helmet" and consider it to be a Page Hamilton solo project.
 According to Hamilton, founding members John Stanier (drums) and Henry Bogdan (bass) both declined the invitation to reunite.
-Stanier even publicly criticized Hamilton and the new Helmet in 2004.
+Rhythm guitarist Peter Mengede, another founding member, had moved back to his native country of Australia in late 2001.
+Stanier publicly criticized Hamilton and the new Helmet in 2004, and has not kept in contact with him since their original split.

 Despite any objections, the album carries on in the Helmet tradition with Hamilton's trademark staccato sound.
 Hamilton said to Deseret News in October 2004, "I can see why John is upset.
 There are some people who feel that only the original lineup can constitute a group.
 But then there are others who don't care.
 What I'm more concerned with is the fact that the music is good."
 He further added, "I'm not trying to pull the wool over anyone's eyes.
 This is a new Helmet."
+In 2003, Hamilton had been entertaining offers from two major labels to release a solo album.
+He only decided to make new music under the Helmet moniker after Interscope founder Jimmy Iovine called him and encouraged him to make another Helmet album.
+Interscope had released the band's three previous albums in the 1990s.

 The album was recorded as a three-piece with ex-White Zombie drummer John Tempesta and Chris Traynor (guitarist on the Aftertaste tour) on bass.
 After recording was done, Anthrax bassist Frank Bello was brought in so Traynor could return to guitar for live performances.
 Bello is included in promotional images from the Size Matters era, and several reviewers mistakenly claimed that he performed on the album.
 Unlike with previous Helmet albums, Size Matters was made with the assistance of digital editing software Pro Tools.